-A hamstring strain is commonly known as a pulled hamstring is a sudden sharp pain at the back of the thigh.
+A hamstring strain commonly known as a pulled hamstring is a sudden sharp pain at the back of the thigh.
 Treatment for this injury involves immediate first aid of rest, ice, and compression followed by a full rehabilitation and exercise program.
 Read more on treatment for hamstring strains.

-Shoulder dislocations are traumatic and painful, they are often caused in contact sports or from falling.
+Shoulder dislocations are traumatic and painful, they are often caused by contact sports or falling.
 The upper arm bone dislocates out of its normal position with significant damage to the surrounding soft tissues (muscles, tendons, and ligaments) If you suspect a shoulder dislocation you may require immediate medical attention.
 Read more on causes and treatment of shoulder dislocations.

 AC joint sprain

 AC joint separation or AC joint sprain is an injury to the ligament that holds the acromioclavicular joint together at the top of the shoulder.
-It is usually caused by fall onto an outstretched arm.
+It is usually caused by a fall onto an outstretched arm.
 Getting early treatment and support through taping is important to avoid long-term problems or shoulder deformity.
 Read more on the treatment of AC joint sprain.

-Common gradual onset Ice Hockey injuries
+Common gradual onset Ice Hockey Injuries

 Impingement syndrome of the shoulder is sometimes called swimmer’s shoulder or thrower’s shoulder and is caused by the tendons of the rotator cuff becoming impinged as they pass through the shoulder joint.
 Symptoms include shoulder pain which comes on gradually over a period of time.
 Read more on treatment and rehabilitation of impingement syndrome.

 Throwers elbow (Golfers elbow) or medial epicondylitis is an injury similar to tennis elbow but causing pain on the inside of the elbow instead.
-It is sometimes known as throwers elbow.
+It is sometimes known as thrower’s elbow.
 Symptoms often come on gradually through overuse although acute injuries can occur to pitchers who throw too hard too soon or with bad technique.
 Read more on treatment for golfer’s elbow.